munificent/game-programming-patterns/draft/first draft/spatial-partition.markdown

 Say we're making a real-time strategy game.
 Opposing armies with hundreds of units will clash together on the field of battle.
 Warriors need to know who is nearby to know who to avoid and who to swing their blade at.

-The na&iuml;ve way to determine this is to look at every pair of units and see how close they are to each other:
+The naïve way to determine this is to look at every pair of units and see how close they are to each other:

 ^code pairwise